Barkhausen-Institut/hermespy/docssource/getting_started.rst

 ***************

-Assuming HermesPy is properly :doc:`installed</installation>` within the currently selected Python environment, users may define custom scenarios to be investigated.
+Assuming HermesPy is properly :doc:`installed</installation>` within the currently selected Python environment, users may define custom wireless communication scenarios to be investigated within the context of :doc:`Simulations</api/simulation>` or :doc:`Hardware Loops</api/hardware_loop>`.
+The whole HermesPy suite can either be directly integrated into custom software projects and operated as a plug-in library via a detailed object-oriented programming interface or configured by YAML-style configuration files and launched from any system command line.

-This section outlines how to include HermesPy into your own Python projects and provides basic reference examples to get new users accustomed to the API.
+This section provides a rough description of the HermesPy software architecture and gives an introduction into both the library and command line interface in order to get new users quickly accustomed.

 =====================
 HermesPy Architecture
 =====================

 In its core, the HermesPy API aims to abstract the process of wireless communication and sensing signal processing within a strictly object-oriented class structure.
-Each processing step is represented by a dedicated class and can be adapted and customized by the library user.
+Each processing step is represented by a dedicated class and can be adapted and customized by the software user.

-Considering a single link between a receiving and transmitting modem, the software architecture is outlined in the following flowchart:
+Consider a single link between a receiving and transmitting wireless :doc:`Device</api/core.device>`.
+HermesPy does not natively distinguish between Up- Down- and Side-Link, instead every link between two spatially separated wireless entities is characterized by two :doc:`Device</api/core.device>` instances and a :doc:`Channel</api/channel.channel>`, as visualized in the following flowchart:

 .. mermaid::
+   :align: center

    %%{init: {'theme': 'dark'}}%%
-   flowchart TD

-      subgraph TX[Transmitter]
-            direction LR
+   flowchart LR

-            BSTX(BitSource) --> BCTX(Bit-Encoding) --> MAPTX
+   channel{Channel Model}

-            subgraph WRX[WaveformGenerator]
+   subgraph devicea[SimulatedDevice]

-                direction LR
+       direction TB
-                MAPTX(Mapping) --> PRETX(Precoding) --> MODTX(Modulation)
+       deviceatx>Tx Slot]
+       devicearx>Rx Slot]

    end

-            MODTX --> RFTX(RF-Chain)
+   subgraph deviceb[SimulatedDevice]

+       direction TB
+       devicebtx>Tx Slot]
+       devicebrx>Rx Slot]
    end

-      TX --> F[Channel] --> RX

-      subgraph RX[Receiver]
-            direction RL

-            RFRX(RF-Chain) --> SRX(Synchronization)

-            subgraph WTX[WaveformGenerator]
-                direction RL
-                SRX --> MODRX(De-Modulation) --> PRERX(Precoding) --> MAPRX(Un-Mapping)
-            end

-            MAPRX --> BCRX(Bit-Decoding)

-      end

-Each HermesPy :doc:`Scenario </api/hermespy.scenario.scenario>` may consist of multiple links between :doc:`Transmitters </api/hermespy.modem.transmitter>`
-and :doc:`Receivers </api/hermespy.modem.receiver>`, which are both :doc:`Modems </api/hermespy.modem.modem>`.
-Modems may have different waveforms, carrier frequencies and bandwidths.
-Transmitters feed :doc:`Signal</api/hermespy.signal.signal>` models of electromagnetic waves into a wireless transmission :doc:`Channel </api/hermespy.channel.channel>`.

-All signals are modeled using their complex baseband representation.
-After propagation over said channel, receivers subsequently pick up the distorted signals.

-Both transmitters and receivers perform a sequence of processing steps in order to exchange information represented by binary bit-streams:

-#. :doc:`BitsSource</api/hermespy.source.bits_source>` *(transmitters only)* |br|
-   Generate a sequence of bits to be transmitted.

-#. :doc:`Bit-Encoding</api/hermespy.coding.encoder_manager>` |br|
-   Perform operations on the bit-sequence to add redundancy and correct errors.

-#. :doc:`Waveform-Generation </api/hermespy.modem.waveform_generator>` |br|
-   Map bits to communication symbols, modulate the symbols to electromagnetic baseband-signals.

-#. :doc:`Radio-Frequency Chain </api/hermespy.modem.rf_chain>` |br|
-   Mix and amplify the baseband-signals to radio-frequency-band signals.
-   Note that this is modeled in baseband, no actual RF up/down mixing is performed.

-Note that receivers perform the inverse processing steps in reverse order.
+   deviceatx --> channel --> devicearx
+   devicebtx --> channel --> devicebrx

+Currently two types of devices are supported, namely :doc:`Simulated Devices</api/simulation.simulated_device>` and :doc:`Physical Devices</api/hardware_loop.physical_device>`, used within simulation and hardware verification contexts, respectively.
+For the scope of this introduction we will focus on simulated devices, since they, as the name suggests, do not require any additional hardware from the user.
+Complex wireless :doc:`Scenarios</api/core.scenario/>` can theoretically be configured feature an unlimited amount of devices.
+Within :doc:`Simulations</api/simulation.simulation/>`,
+the devices and the channels linking them form a symmetric matrix of channel instances:

+.. list-table:: Channel Matrix
+   :header-rows: 1
+   :stub-columns: 1

+   * -
+     - Device #1
+     - Device #2
+     - ...
+     - Device #N

+   * - Device #1
+     - Channel Model (1, 1)
+     - Channel Model (1, 2)
+     - ...
+     - Channel Model (1, N)

+   * - Device #2
+     - Channel Model (1, 2)
+     - Channel Model (2, 2)
+     - ...
+     - Channel Model (2, N)

+   * - ...
+     - ...
+     - ...
+     - ...
+     - ...

+   * - Device #N
+     - Channel Model (1, N)
+     - Channel Model (2, N)
+     - ...
+     - Channel Model (N, N)

+Each link channel model may be configured according to the scenario assumptions.
+Note that the diagonal of this channel matrix approach patches the devices transmission back as receptions, enabling, for example, self-interference or sensing investigations.
+Currently available link models are provided by the :doc:`Channel</api/channel>` package.

+Each device may transmit and arbitrary :doc:`Signal Model</api/core.signal_model>` over its transmit slot and receive an arbitrary signal over its receive slot after propagation.
+:doc:`Signal Models</api/core.signal_model>` contain baseband-samples of the signals transmitted / received by each device antenna as well as meta-information about the assumed radio-frequency band center frequency and sampling rate.
+In general, an unlimited amount of :class:`Operators<hermespy.core.device.Operator>` may be configured to operate any device's slots.
+Transmit operators may submit individual :doc:`Signal Models</api/core.signal_model>` to its configured device slot.
+The signal transmitted by the device will then transmit a superposition of all submitted signals.
+Inversely, receive operators are provided with the signal received by its configured device after propagation.
+Currently two types of :class:`Duplex Operators<hermespy.core.device.DuplexOperator>`,
+operating both the transmit and receive slot of their configured device, are implemented:

+* :doc:`Communication Modems</api/modem.modem>` for information exchange in form of bits
+* :doc:`Radars</api/radar.radar>` for wireless sensing

+The operators each model the signal processing steps for the transmission and reception of their respective signal signals in a modular fashion.
+Each processing step is represented by a customizable or interchangeable class.
+The :doc:`Communication Modem</api/modem.modem>` operator class currently considers

+* :doc:`Bit Sources</api/modem.bits_source>` as the source of data bits to be transmitted
+* :doc:`Channel Codings</api/coding.coding>` as the channel coding configuration
+* :doc:`Waveform Generators</api/modem.waveform_generator>` as the transmit waveform configuration
+* :doc:`Channel Precodings</api/precoding.precoding>` as the channel precoding configuration

 .. _GettingStarted_Library: